 This article comes from the winter 2018 edition of the Nonprofit Quarterly.
+It was posted online on February 11, 2019.

 If a hammer is your only tool, every problem tends to look like a nail.
 So says Maslow’s law of the instrument, cautioning that while a tool may be useful, it can also limit perception in ways that reduce future options.1 In today’s world, financial accounting has become this type of hammer.
 It implicitly and explicitly constrains how we approach resource allocation and policy decisions, because it privileges a single type of resource—money.2 Yet many other types of resources exist, such as intangible assets like knowledge, relationships, and reputation.